|

 In either cases you can limit the ripped track's range through a call to the CdRippingSetRange method and reduce the overall output size through resampling: for this purpose you can define resampling parameters through the CdRippingSetResampleParams method.

-Another feature that can be used before starting a CD ripping session is the ability of the control to retrieve, from the Amazon web site, the cover art of the CD inserted inside the CD drive: see the How to get a CD cover picture section for details.
+Another feature that can be used before starting a CD ripping session is the ability of the control to retrieve the cover art of the CD inserted inside the CD drive: see the How to get a CD cover picture section for details.

 An important feature for CD ripping session is the ability to normalize the level of audio tracks: see the How to perform a CD ripping session with tracks Normalization tutorial for details.